vizui/designpatterns/docs/content/patterns/components/forms.md

 [pattern]
 ### Help text

-Help text can be placed at the top of the form, under the heading of a form group, and under an individual form field.
-Use the class `help-block` for lightened help text.
+Help text can be placed at the top of the form, under the heading of a form group, under an individual form field, or as a popover when the field is focused.

+- Place help text at the top of the form to give information that relates to the entire form
+- Place help text under the heading of a form group to give information that relates to that form group alone
+- Place short help text under an individual form field that relates to that field alone
+- Use a popover on an input field (text box, text area, or select) for help text that is lengthy or not

 [preview]